marcelogmca/aviary_management/README.md

 In order to connect the various sensors to the arduino device, sometimes at distances over 20m, standard cat5 ethernet cables were used.

 ### ESP8266 Module
-This wifi module works with arduino by communicating via serial (RX and TX connections).
+This WiFi module works with arduino by communicating via serial (RX and TX connections).
 Arduino will write AT commands to ESP8266, and will receive a reply response from the module.
 [\[List of available AT commands\]](https://www.espressif.com/sites/default/files/documentation/4a-esp8266_at_instruction_set_en.pdf) (Pay attention to firmware versions)